 Foreigners have no general restrictions to invest in commercial property in Japan.

-Locals are treated in a very similar way as foreign investors.
+Foreigners are treated in a similar way to local investors.
 Not to forget, Japan is also one of the few Asian countries where foreigners can own land on a freehold basis.

 Therefore, you should work with a reputable agent from day one.
 The agent should help you through the buying process, to draft contracts, and to communicate with the seller.

-The hotel market continues to grow in Japan and is one of the biggest in Asia Pacific.
-Two main reasons are: changes to investment policies and less strict visa requirements.
+The hotel market continues to grow in Japan and is one of the biggest in the Asia Pacific.
+Two main reasons are changes to investment policies and less strict visa requirements.

 This has led to increased economic activity and tourism, especially from China.